-Speculative assets are high-risk, high-reward investments such as penny stocks or emerging market stocks.
+Speculative assets are high-risk, high-reward investments such as penny stocks or stocks of companies with little to no earnings.
 Penny stocks are small companies whose stocks trade for very low prices.
 They’re not typically listed on major exchanges, and often do not provide financial information, giving investors little transparency and making them risky investments.

 Many consider cryptocurrencies like Bitcoin to also be speculative.
-Cryptocurrencies experience volatile price swings, and may substantially eat into returns during a recession.
+Cryptocurrencies don’t have intrinsic value because they don’t generate anything for their owners, such as dividends or earnings.
+Cryptocurrencies experience volatile price swings, and may see significant losses during a recession.